GrandmaPeng/ROS---starting-from-scratch/Notes/Writing a publisher and subscriber (C++).md

 ```cpp
 loop_rate.sleep();
 ```
-Use this to sleep fir time remaining to let the publishing rate be 10 Hz.
+Use this to sleep for time remaining to let the publishing rate be 10 Hz.
 ### Summary
 - Initialize the ROS system
 - Advertise that we're going to be publishing **std_msgs/String** messages on the chatter topic to the master